-During a cholinestrase test, a needle is inserted into a vein and blood is collected in an air-tight vial or a syringe.
+During a cholinesterase test, a needle is inserted into a vein and blood is collected in an air-tight vial or a syringe.
 The sample is taken to the laboratory for evaluation.
 The lab evaluates the enzymes acetylcholinesterase and pseudocholinesterase, which act to break down acetylcholine.
 Acetylcholine is a critical chemical in the transmission of nerve impulses.

-Review Date 5/15/2017
+Review Date 4/21/2019

-Updated by: Amit M. Shelat, DO, FACP, Attending Neurologist and Assistant Professor of Clinical Neurology, SUNY Stony Brook, School of Medicine, Stony Brook, NY.
+Updated by: Amit M. Shelat, DO, FACP, FAAN, Attending Neurologist and Assistant Professor of Clinical Neurology, Stony Brook University School of Medicine, Stony Brook, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.